satyapan/nfis/README.md

 # Near field imager and simulator for radio interferometers

 nfis is a Python-based tool for performing near field imaging and simulations on radio interferometric measurement sets.
-The imaging and simulation algorithms are described in Munshi et al. 2025 (in prep).
+The imaging and simulation algorithms are described by [Munshi et al. 2025](https://arxiv.org/abs/2503.21728).

 # Dependencies
 nfis requires the following python libraries: